Why case studies fail to help B2B service firms close deals

 • Reinforced in client quotes: “We realized we’d lose X by Y if we didn’t act.”

-Your team wants a sharp story.
-Your client wants to protect their brand.
+Sales wants usable proof.
+The client wants to protect their brand.
 Legal wants to avoid risk.

-Balancing these priorities is where most firms fail.
+Balancing these priorities is where proof governance usually breaks down.

 • Draft the most detailed and accurate version first.
 Don’t water it down upfront.